cyb3rko/raspi-speedtester/README.md

 ## Cron

 The last thing we need to do now is to tell the Pi how and when to run this script.
-We do this via a service called Crontab:
+We do this via a service called Crontab.
+But before installing the job, we have to make the python file executable:

+`chmod +x speedtest.py`

+Then we can install the cron job:

 `crontab -e`